OwOday/sqlization/README.md

 # sqlization
-Go library to turn databases into sqlite
+Go library to turn jsonl into sqlite